Melbourne lifts one of world’s longest lockdowns after 111 days

 Measures to control the spread of coronavirus are a nightmare for victims of domestic violence.
 Advocates are demanding governments step up.

-Enduring the prolonged shutdown may have been made even more challenging by the fact that Melbourne had only recently exited a nationwide lockdown that was in place from March to May, giving residents a brief taste of normal life before their daily activities were curtailed again.
+Enduring the prolonged shutdown may have been made more challenging by the fact Melbourne had recently exited a nationwide lockdown that was in place from March to May, giving residents a brief taste of normal life before their daily activities were curtailed again.

-Melbourne residents stuck at home this summer watched travel and part of ordinary life resume in much of Europe while the virus surged across the United States.
-After stringent lockdowns in countries including Italy and Spain, Europe appeared to have largely contained its major outbreaks for a time, and began reopening borders.
+Melbourne residents stuck at home this summer watched travel and part of ordinary life resume in much of Europe, while the virus surged across the United States.
+After stringent lockdowns in countries including Italy and Spain, Europe appeared to have largely contained its major outbreaks for a time and began reopening borders.

 This too came at a cost.
 Europe is now facing a surge of infections.